AlanSalcedo/PhD_Book/_build/html/40616396aaa0235a17fdec54a53790e6f85e44d1/_sources/log/2023/Aug23.md

 1. **ARA 5-Station Analysis:** Updated A1 simulations to use Chiba's antenna model and put files on [GitHub](https://github.com/AlanSalcedo/A1_simulations) to facilitate their use by other people.

+2. **ARA 5-Station Analysis:** Addressed some comments on my A1 ATRI/ICRR GitHub PR.

-2. **GENETIS Building:** Made straightened bicone model 2.5 mm thick and made of ABS plastic using Fusion 360 by recommendation of people from CART.
+3. **GENETIS Building:** Made straightened bicone model 2.5 mm thick and made of ABS plastic using Fusion 360 by recommendation of people from CART.

 ---